dianemlo/CPSC362-ChatApp/README.md

 6. Our product: makes sure all messages are secure.

 <h2> Functional Requirements (Use Cases & User Stories): </h2>
+<h3> Real-Time Messaging </h3>
 Use Case: As a user, I want to send messages instantly to other users so that I can communicate in real time.

-User Story: As a registered user, I want to sen and receive messages instantly, so that my communication is like talking in person.
+User Story: As a registered user, I want to send and receive messages instantly, so that my communication is like talking in person.

+<h3> Chat Rooms </h3>
 Use Case: As a user, I want to join chat rooms so that I can participate in group discussions.

+User Story: As a user, I want to join channels that are related to my interests.

-User Story:
+<h3> User Profiles </h3>
+Use Case: As a user, I want to create and customize my profile.

+User Story: As a user, I want to be able to create my username and an avatar.

 <h2> Non-Functional Requirements: </h2>
 Use Case:

 User Story: